apache/apisix-ingress-controller/docs/en/latest/practices/how-to-use-go-plugin-runner-in-apisix-ingress.md

 1. Prepare the environment (example as follows);
 2. Create the cluster;
-3. Build a container image that includes the x-plugin-runner;
+3. Build a container image that includes the go-plugin-runner;
 4. Customize the helm chart package;
 5. Install and Deploy;
 6. Verify the function.